-Pennsylvania Inheritance Tax Attorneys
+Pennsylvania Inheritance Taxes

 Under Pennsylvania law, inheritance tax applies regardless of the value of the estate and also applies to gifts given prior to death.
 As in New Jersey, not all assets of the estate are subject to the inheritance tax.